 - Folic acid, or folate as it’s known in its natural form, is a B vitamin used by our bodies to make new cells

 - During the early stages of pregnancy, folic acid is important as it can help prevent neural tube defects in the brain and the spine of the developing baby

 - A baby’s neural tube develops during the first weeks of pregnancy, often before you know you are pregnant, so it’s recommended you start taking folic acid supplements before you start trying for a baby

-- You can get folate from some food sources, but not enough to meet your needs
+- You can get folate from some food sources, but not enough to meet your pregnancy needs

-- It’s advisable to take a supplement of 400 mcg of folic acid daily, ideally as soon as you start trying for a baby, and for the first 12 weeks of pregnancy1,2
+- It’s advisable to take a supplement of 400 mcg of folic acid daily, ideally as soon as you start trying for a baby, and at least for the first 12 weeks of pregnancy, ideally for the whole pregnancy1,2

 - If you haven’t been taking folic acid and you discover you are pregnant start taking folic acid as soon as you can.